 - Average logical writes

-In addition to above listed data, ApexSQL Monitor can display the date and time when the query is executed last time as well as the query plan for that query
+In addition to above listed data, ApexSQL Monitor can display the date and time when the query is executed last time, total execution time per execution as well as the query plan for that query

 Having reliable and complete data that ApexSQL monitor provides on the performance of queries is very important, but this is just the first step in identifying and resolving any potential performance issues.
 What is equally important is the proper interpretation of that data provided by ApexSQL Monitor.